Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 More Washington DC Itineraries

-If you are planning a trip to Washington DC for 3 days, our above outline DC Itinerary is all that you need!
-That said, if you are trying to plan a trip to DC with more (or fewer) days, we have some suggestions to make your Washington DC vacation planning a breeze!
+If you are planning a trip to Washington DC for 3 days, the above is about all that you need!
+However, if you have more or less time, we have some suggestions to make your Washington DC vacation planning a breeze.

 1-Day Washington DC Itinerary